About

 • Pushes an opponent

-• Tackles an opponent.
+• Tackles or challenges an opponent.

-A direct free kick is also awarded to the opposing team if a player commits any of the following three offences:
+A direct free kick is also awarded to the opposing team if a player commits any of the following offences:

 • Holds an opponent

-• Spits at an opponent
+• Impedes an opponent with contact

 • Handles the ball deliberately (except for the goalkeeper within his own penalty area)